angelsanchez/js-capacity-test/README.md

  - Only your code is important, the design won't be valued.
  - Comments and maintainability of the code will be appreciated.
  - In order to complete the unfinished parts, you can modify any file, write new functions, create new files, etc...
+ - You can submit the test solved without completing all the parts.

 Thank you very much,